lindsayfowers/overtime_app/README.md

 - X AuditLog

 ## Features:
-- Approval Workflow
+- X Approval Workflow
-- SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
+- X SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - X Administrate admin dashboard
 - X Block non-admin and guest users
-- X Email summary to managers for approval
+- Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
+- Create audit log for each text message

 ## TODO's: